Vadim Krasnoselsky: Controversies

+Due to his openly monarchist and anti-communist views and policies, Krasnoselsky regularly faces criticism from the Transnistrian Communist Party and left-wing activists, as well as in the newspapers "Pridnestrovie Pravda" and "Voice of the People".
+The Communist Party of the Russian Federation and the Union of Communist Parties - Communist Party of the Soviet Union have also made critical statements directed at Vadim Krasnoselsky on multiple occasions.
 As Transnistria's Minister of the Interior in 2007, Krasnoselsky was involved in a controversial decision to remove headstones and other memorials to Romanian soldiers in a military cemetery and rededicate the cemetery solely to Soviet soldiers, although remains were not exhumed.
 The incident sparked controversy within Romania and Germany.
 Krasnoselsky also made several controversial statements regarding the Romanian soldiers.
 In March 2021, during the COVID-19 pandemic, Moldova gave 1,810 vaccines which were donated by Romania to Transnistria.
 Krasnoselsky incorrectly stated they came from the World Health Organization (WHO).
 He later corrected himself and thanked Romania.
 He was reelected in the 2021 Transnistrian presidential election.
-Only Russian observers from the State Duma, were allowed to monitor the vote, posing questions about its legitimacy.
+Only Russian observers from the State Duma were allowed to monitor the vote, posing questions about its legitimacy.
 Krasnoselsky is on a list of Transnistrian officials banned from entering the EU.
+In March 2023, Romanian senator Claudiu Târziu wrote a letter to the Ukrainian president Volodymyr Zelenskyy, demanding the withdrawal of Ukrainian citizenship for several Transnistrian figures, including Krasnoselsky.

 Family

 His wife, Svetlana Krasnoselskaya, is a philologist and Russian language teacher.
 He has one son, Ivan, and two daughters, Genevieve and Sofia.